ahmedbda/portfolio/content/resume.md

 ---

 ## Summary
-I am a computer science engineering student (second year of classe préparatoire intégrée) looking for a 3-4 month internship starting April 2026 to validate my second year and then consider a work-study program.
+I am a computer science engineering student (second year of classe préparatoire intégrée) looking for a 3-4 month internship starting from april 2026 to validate my second year and then consider a work-study program.

 ## Skills